 If Stony Hill was going to make a red wine, their Cabernet Sauvignon is exactly the style of wine they would make.
 This is a wine that is lean, focusing on good acidity, a balanced wine that is very food friendly.
 This is a style of wine that Napa in general has not seen in several decades.
 It is a wine that is lower in alcohol compared to today’s Napa standards – the 2011 vintage came in at exactly 13% (there are plenty of red wines made in Napa today that are 15% or higher alcohol).

 Stony Hill was founded by Fred and Eleanor McCrea in 1943 when they purchased 160 hillside acres (initially a goat ranch).
 At that time they hung a sign out on St. Helena Highway saying “visitors by appointment” – today a sign still says the same thing in the same location.
 They built the winery in 1951 and bonded it in 1952.
 Their focus has always been and is still on producing fruit driven, non-oakey, and no malolactic fermented Chardonnays.
-In other words making Chardonnay like it used to be made and producing a wine reflective of the varietal rather than post initial fermentation manipulation.
+In other words making Chardonnay like it used to be made and producing a wine reflective of the variety rather than post initial fermentation manipulation.
 This is quite refreshing in today’s world of oak driven, malolactic fermented Chardonnays.

-In 1948 when they planted their vineyards there were only about 200 acres of Chardonnay growing in California and most of the general wine consuming public was not even familiar with this varietal.
-Despite viticulturists encouraging them to plant other white varietals, the McCrea’s followed their gut instinct and planted Chardonnay.
+In 1948 when they planted their vineyards there were only about 200 acres of Chardonnay growing in California and most of the general wine consuming public was not even familiar with this variety.
+Despite viticulturists encouraging them to plant other white varieties, the McCrea’s followed their gut instinct and planted Chardonnay.
 Today their hillside vineyards are all dry farmed and there is a unique minerality and flintiness represented in their wines that you may not have from the cooler popular Chardonnay region of the Carneros further south.

 This is one of our favorite Napa wineries for the experience, its isolated feel and the actual wines.
 It is the oldest continuously operating winery in the Spring Mountain District.
 Stony Hill is still owned by the McCreas and is currently being run by the 3rd and 4th generations.